‘Dissertations are the worst,’ says student seemingly unaware of the Yemen crisis

 One must surely presume Colin is either blissfully unaware of the humanitarian disaster unfolding in the Yemen, or a selfish, naïve tosspot unable to muster a single ounce of empathy.

 We caught up with professor and conflict expert Cynthia Kahn to hear her thoughts.

 “It’s a toughy.
 On one hand the war crimes being carried out in Yemen every day combined with the appalling levels of international neglect for this fundamentally mad-made crisis are objectively worse than an extended study into a subject of your choice.
-On the other hand, Edward Boyle can be really lonely at night, especially when all your mates are at the pub.”
+On the other hand, the library can be really lonely at night, especially when all your mates are at the pub.”

 At press time, Colin appears to have changed his mind and now believes that hangovers are the worst thing in the world.

 - 1North London fresher’s attempt to start anew ruined as entire sixth form moves to Bristol

 - 2Fresher dismayed to find cacti, scratch map and wall hanging not actually substitute for personality

 - 3Breaking: Theresa May starts filling out extenuating circumstances form